muggy8/improbable/have-and-havenot/rM7jQact.md

 She didn't leave my side so I felt a bit uneasy looking around but I did anyway.

-I could tell that this camp wasn't where the main camp.
+I could tell that this camp wasn't the main camp.

 For one, it was way too far from the waterfall. second, there were far too few tents around to support a tribe big enough to successfully capture and hold such a large area.